-He is a founding member of the Autoimmunity Consortium.
-He is Chairman of the scientific advisory board of the Dutch Arthritis Foundation.
+He was a founding member of the Autoimmunity Consortium.
+He was Chairman of the scientific advisory board of the Dutch Arthritis Foundation.
 Furthermore, he is a former chairman of the Dutch Scientific Section of Nephrology and a former board member of the Dutch Federation of Nephrology and the Dutch Society of Immunology.

 His fields of interest are inflammation and auto-immunity of disorders, such as atherosclerosis, vasculitis, and ASIA.
 Genes and the interplay with environmental factors such as vitamin D, silica and silicones in the development of autoimmunity have his special interest.
 He is (co) author of more than 400 scientific articles and a member of Editorial Boards of several scientific journals.
 This is information is from his professional profile, listed here.